Ever thought about becoming a manager? Want to know what it takes and how to move up from your individual contributor role?

 3. You’re willing to give up being an individual contributor

 This is a critical mindset shift as it’s the difference between an extra hour of productivity here and there for you vs. dozens of hours for your team.
-Each time you sit down and work on making your team more effective can lead to exponential results because you’re dealing with an entire team of people.

 4. You have a growth mindset